pikapods/docs.pikapods.com/apps/wordpress.md

 ## Adjust PHP Settings

 The default upload limit is set to 64 MB.
 You can increase this or adjust other PHP settings by editing the `uploads.ini` file using [SFTP](/faq/#accessing-pod-files-using-sftp).
+This file is already populated with some common settings, like upload limits or memory limits.

+## Adjust WordPress Settings

+You can use the `WORDPRESS_CONFIG_EXTRA` env var in the *PikaPods* Control panel to pass additional settings to `wp-config.php`.
+E.g. to change the memory limit enter `define('WP_MEMORY_LIMIT', '256M');`. **Note that this setting can potentially break your site.** So if your pod fails to start or shows errors in the logs, try adjusting this setting first.

 ## Debugging